 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
+To connect high-definition speakers to the computer, see Setting up HDMI audio on page 23.
 Before connecting speakers, lower the volume setting.

 Connecting headphones

 WARNING!
 To reduce the risk of personal injury, lower the volume setting before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices.